Showing posts with label sandwiches. Show all posts

 Cuban Sandwich

-French Ham Sandwich is simply made with ham slices, real butter and crunchy French Bread.
+French Ham Sandwich is simply made with ham slices, real butter, and crunchy French Bread.
 It's perfect for a picnic.
 I did one once, but cheaply, with margarine instead of butter.
-If you have the extra bucks do use real butter if you are bringing them to a picnic party.
+If you have the extra bucks, do use real butter, especially at a picnic party.

 French Ham Sandwich